5 Free Digital Tools That Every Start-Up Should Have

 Get free tools to increase Conversion!

-When you establish a digital start-up budgets are often very tight and yet it is important to have visibility of how your business is performing in the digital space.
+When you establish a digital start-up budgets are often very tight and yet it is important to have visibility of how your business is performing in the digital space and a strategy for conversion rate optimisation.
 When I advise start-ups on how to optimise their website the first thing I do is set them up with five free tools to begin this process.
 You can’t expect to understand how to improve something unless you have feedback and if possible you can measure it.

 This is an excellent web analytics solution that allows you to understand more about who your visitors are (e.g. demographics and device) and also what content is most popular on your site.
 If you have a blog this is essential as otherwise how will you know which posts are generating most interest from your visitors.